 Human error is the starting point for your investigation.

 One of the best indicators of local thinking can be seen when we refer to an incident being the fault of an individual performing an action.
 If you find yourself citing human error as a cause, schedule that debrief meeting immediately!
 As Sidney Dekker explains in The Field Guide to Understanding Human Error, “human error is the starting point for your investigation”.
 If it was possible for someone to cause a problem, your debrief can analyse how that was the case.

 Sometimes the time investment isn’t the problem, but instead it’s a question of motivation to actually go through the process.
 There’s plenty of reasons why this might be the case, ranging from people not knowing how or thinking they’re worthwhile, to scar tissue from bad experiences in the past.
 All understandable, and the kind of thing that’s best combated with a lead-by-example approach.
 Find a lower severity incident, get some folks together, and demonstrate the process and value to them.
 Good debriefs are likely to generate good debriefs.

-There's a myriad of reasons why you should spend time debriefing after incidents, but as you develop an increasingly healthy incident culture across your organisation you might need to be judicious about where you spend your time.
+There's a myriad of reasons why you should spend time debriefing after incidents, but as you develop an increasingly healthy incident culture across your organization you might need to be judicious about where you spend your time.
 We'd always bias towards learning wherever possible, but if trade-offs are neccesarry, the points here might help you focus your efforts.

 I'm one of the co-founders and the Chief Product Officer of incident.io.
 I've spent my whole career working in engineering.